 - Test maps, messaging, and one booking app as soon as you switch to the travel line.

-- If your itinerary may change, review the current recharge options before you buy.
+- If your itinerary may change, include enough data headroom before you buy.

 The pressure usually comes from repeated small tasks: